robinrowe/RangeCount/README.md

 ## Unit Tests

 Note that most of the unit tests don't pass yet because the tests don't invoke sample data.
 Not an error.
-Merely showing that the unit test code exists.
+Merely showing that the unit tests exist.

 	$ ctest
 	Test project C:/code/github/RangeCountTest/build